TnTech-ECE/CapstoneStarterRepo/README.md

 ### Team

-[Adam Morrow][def1] is a senior in computer enginering major at Tennessee Technological University.
+[Adam Morrow][def1] is a senior in computer engineering major at Tennessee Technological University.
 He is interested in computer hardware and embedded systems.
-Adam is respoinsible for the Sensor Post Velocity and Acceleration subsystem.
+Adam is responsible for the Sesoor Post Velocity and Acceleration subsystem.

 [Allen Watson][def2] is an electrical engineering major at Tennessee Technological University.
 He is interested in power systems.
 Allen is responsible for the launcher housing subsystem.